113.4K

 Episodes

-Hope, Health, and Happiness.
-Would you like to live your life with less stress and more happiness?
-Discover how to take small steps towards a healthier, happier, more resilient you.
 Stress is a powerful force in life.
 It can bring about illness, destroy relationships and cause chaos.
-There is not a one-size-fits-all coping strategy for dealing with stress.
-Our goal is to put a plan together that helps us to deal with the sources of stress, take care of ourselves during those stressful times, and allows us to reach out to those around us for support.
+There is not a one-size-fits-all coping strategy for dealing with stress in your personal life or at work.
+Our goal is to help you address the sources of stress, take care of yourself during stressful times, and to find ways to reach out to those around you for support.
 The Work Smart Live Smart flash briefing focuses on helping you to Harness Your Energy, Build Your Resiliency and Protect Your Mental Health!

 Episodes